OpenSlides/openslides-backend/docs/actions/user.save_saml_account.md

     As you can see there is no password for local login and the user can't change it.

 ### Meeting Mappers
 - The saml attribute mapping can have a list of 'meeting_mappers' that can be used to assign users meeting related data.
-(See example below.)
+(See example below.
+A full example can be found in the [organization.update.md](organization.update.md))
     - A mapper can be given a 'name' for debugging purposes.
     - The 'external_id' maps to the meeting and is required (logged as warning if meeting does not exist).
 Multiple mappers can map to the same meeting.
     - If 'allow_update' is set to false, the mapper is only used if the user does not already exist.
 If it is not given it defaults to true.